vasilakisfil/Introspected-REST/README.md

 Essentially, this means, in API terms, add an extra field in the accepted object and require it from the client to be filled in by the user before sending it over.

-If your API is `RESTly` and not `REST`, this means that you need to fix the code in the iOS side, test it and send a new iOS app to apple store.
+If your API is `RESTly` and not `REST`, this means that you need to fix the code in the iOS side, test it and send a new iOS app to Apple store.
 It takes roughly 1 week for Apple to review your app and if your app won't be rejected for some reason, your tiny change will take action at least a week later after requested.
 If your API _was_ `REST` that would mean a change on the server's response denoting which fields are required to submit the form.